Dhiyanesh-Sidhaiyan/APIs-Webhooks/README.md

 # APIs-Webhooks

-Sure!
 Here’s a concise article about the comparison between APIs and webhooks, their differences, and architectural principles, written in a conversational tone:

 ---